paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Nodes

 A node instance wraps each item added to a list.
-The node is a class, so it lives on the heap.
-We recycle nodes, no there is no garbage collection activity.
+The node lives on the heap, but is recycled to reduce garbage collection activity.
 ##### Node Name
 For clarity, while debugging a node name includes the home and owner lists and whatever the held item gives `ToString()`.
 ##### Node Owner and Home

-Place it on the `Home` list when we create a node.
-On being recycled, return it to it's home recycle bin.
-Set `Owner` each time a node moves to another list.
+We create a node on the `Home` list where it is returned when recycled.
+The `Owner`  is assigned each time a node moves to another list.
 ##### Node Comparison
 When walking the list, it is sometimes good to see if the node passes or fails a range check.
 Every node implements <, <=, >, >=, == and !=.
 They all rely on a single LinkedList function, `Compare`  as set during initialisation.
 ##### Move the Node to Another List

 Moving nodes provides the core difference between this linked list implementation and others.
-Moving nodes between lists provide the underlying mechanism for a caching state machine.
-Use with ordered lists to feed them to a state in priority order. `MoveTo` moves the current node to the sorted location or top of the target list, while `MoveToEndOf` moves it to the bottom.
+A caching state machine can be created by moving nodes between lists.
+Use with ordered lists to feed them to a state in priority order. `MoveTo` moves the current node to the sorted location or top of the target list, while `MoveToEndOf` moves to the bottom.
 Older items from the recycle bin  are first to reactivate.

 ##### Update Node Contents